rebelsky/csc321/home/index.md

 ------------------

-*Warning!* The Berkeley CS 169 course that forms the underpinnings of this course underwent some significant changs last semester, and we will hit some hicups because of those changes.
+*Warning!* The Berkeley CS 169 course that forms the underpinnings of this course underwent some significant changes recently, and we will hit some hicups because of those changes.

-*Warning!* I am re-adapting Dr. Davis's course and a new schedule.
+*Warning!* I continue to adapt to a subject that is not my primary specialization.

-*Warning!* I am unaccustomed to using EdX and my course Web site.
+*Warning!* I am unaccustomed to linking EdX and my course Web site.
 At times, you will find that the EdX site is not up to date.
 When that happens, please notify me ASAP.

 *Warning!* Some students prefer readings.
 Some prefer videos.
-You should try both.
+You should try both for the SaaS stuff.

 Basics
 ------